Deng Zhuoxiang: Club career

 Deng transferred back to Jiangsu on 6 February 2012.
 However, Deng did not play during the 2012 season, missing out after doctors found fractured bone fragments in his knee.
 He was flown to Germany to get surgery and recover for most of the season.
 Deng finally made his debut for Jiangsu in the final game of the season, coming off the bench in a 1–1 draw against Guangzhou R&F. He would miss the beginning of the 2013 season with a fear of a possible leg inflammation.
 Deng returned in his first appearance of the season on 22 June 2013 in a 2–1 win against Shandong Luneng.
 He scored his first goal for Jiangsu on 19 October 2013 against Shandong in a 1–1 draw.

 On 16 February 2015, Deng transferred to fellow Chinese Super League side Shanghai Shenhua.
 He made his debut for the club on 8 March 2015 in a 6–2 win against Shanghai Shenxin.
 Throughout the season Deng was limited to only three games after his 2012 knee injury made a recurrence.
 It was discovered that there was fragments of cartilage causing him discomfort and he needed more surgery on his knee.
 On 22 February 2017, Deng was loaned to China League One side Qingdao Huanghai until 31 December 2017.

 On 28 February 2018, Deng transferred to China League One side Beijing Enterprises Group.

 On 5 August 2020, Wuhan Three Towns announced his joining.
 In his first season with the club he would go on to aid them in winning the division title and promotion into the second tier.
 This would be followed by another division title win and promotion as the club entered the top tier for the first tine in their history.
 The following campaign he would be part of the squad that won the 2022 Chinese Super League title.

 International career

 Deng made his international debut on 18 July 2009 in a 3–1 win against Palestine.
 He would go on to be mainly used in friendlies until he was given a run of games in the 2010 East Asian Football Championship.
 On 10 February 2010, he scored his first goal in a 3–0 win against South Korea and help China beat them for the first time, ending the team's Koreaphobia.
 On 4 June 2010, Deng scored from a direct free kick in a 1–0 win against France, condemning the latter to a shock defeat.

+Coaching career

+In 2025, Deng was appointed as the caretaker of Wuhan Three Towns.
+On 2 January 2026, Deng was appointed as the sporting director after Benjamín Mora became the new head coach.
+On May 8, 2026, he returned to the position of interim manager following Mora's dismissal.